Disney+ streaming service: Disney's Fox takeover unlocks a trove of shows and movies

 If you're feeling monthly fee fatigue, sorry, but that's the direction the entertainment business is headed.
 Netflix trots out original shows and movies on a near daily basis.
 CBS is pumping its CBS All Access service full of Star Trek shows and other original programs.
 (Editors' note: CBS is CNET's parent company.)
 NBCUniversal, HBO-owner WarnerMedia and Apple are all building their own streaming services.
 Even DC Entertainment now has its DC Universe streaming service full of shows, movies and comics.

-And then there's Hulu, which will be controlled by Disney after the takeover of 21st Century Fox closes this week.
+And then there's Hulu, which is controlled by Disney after the takeover of 21st Century Fox closed late Tuesday.
 Once Disney+ launches, you'll need to remember to subscribe to Hulu too if you want Disney's edgier material, like four planned Marvel cartoons aimed at adults.
 Disney+ is where all the company's family-friendly content will live.

 So is the 2019 Disney+ streaming service something worth paying for?
 The details that we know so far are below, but basically: If you love Star Wars or Marvel movies, you may find yourself considering yet another subscription before the year is out.